 Because either the PC fan is broken or has stopped working properly, that’s why the above-mentioned steps are not giving you any relief.
 You can buy the spare fan from nearby computer electronic stores or the internet as well.

 If you apply the above-mentioned steps, it will fix the computer fan noise problem.
-Have any other suggestion for fixing noisy computer fan then share with us!
+Have any other suggestions for fixing a noisy computer fan then share them with us!

 How to Fix Noisy Computer Fan on Windows 10